 Immunization (vaccination, shots) is a healthy choice that saves lives.
-Immunization has saved the lives of more babies and children than any other medical intervention in the last 50 years.
-When you immunize your child you’re protecting them against illness and serious harms such as meningitis, pneumonia, paralysis, deafness, seizures, brain damage, cancer or even death.
+When you immunize your child, you’re protecting them against illness and serious harms such as paralysis, deafness, seizures, brain damage, cancer or even death.

 - Haemophilus influenzae type B (Hib)

 - HPV (Human papillomavirus)

 - Pneumococcal disease

 - Rubella (German measles)

 Getting Your Child Vaccinated